 3. Pricing.
 Many insurance companies have the word “mutual” in their name.
 This means the policyholders are the owners of the company.
 While you might assume this is a good thing, be careful.
 Just as there are many mutual insurance companies that charge very high rates, there are many for-profit, public companies that offer very low prices.
 Don’t judge a company by its name.

-Adam Grossman’s previous articles for HumbleDollar include Higher Taxes, Moving Target and No Free Lunch.
+Adam Grossman’s previous articles include Higher Taxes, Moving Target and No Free Lunch.
 Adam is the founder of Mayport Wealth Management, a fixed-fee financial planning firm in Boston.
 He’s an advocate of evidence-based investing and is on a mission to lower the cost of investment advice for consumers.
 Follow Adam on Twitter @AdamMGrossman.